 - Learn more about Azure Security Center, check the official documentation from Microsoft.

-- Learn how to protect Azure file shares against accidental deletion and malicious actor.
+- Learn how to protect Azure file shares against accidental deletion and malicious actors.

 Thank you for reading my blog.